 Benefield: Morgan Bertsch eager for WNBA shot

-Morgan Bertsch and a couple of her UC Davis basketball teammates were at the home of their coach, Jennifer Gross, Wednesday night watching the television when she got a text.
+Morgan Bertsch and a couple of her UC Davis basketball teammates were at the home of their coach, Jennifer Gross, on Wednesday night watching the television when she got a text.

 “Congratulations,” it read.
 Nothing else.
 It was from her agent, Eric Wiesel.